 There are three types of triangle patterns: ascending, descending, and symmetrical.
 The picture below depicts all three.
 As you read the breakdown for each pattern, you can use this picture as a point of reference, a helpful visualization tool you can use to get a mental picture of what each pattern might look like.
-And here is the short version on triangle patterns:
+And here is the short version of triangle patterns:

 Ascending triangle patterns are bullish, meaning that they indicate a security’s price is likely to climb higher as the pattern completes itself.
 This pattern is created with two trendlines.
-The first trendline is flat along the top of the triangle and acts as a resistance point which – after price successfully breaks above it – signals the beginning of an uptrend.
+The first trendline is flat along the top of the triangle and acts as a resistance point which – after price successfully breaks above it – signals the resumption or beginning of an uptrend.
 The second trendline – the bottom line of the triangle that shows price support – is a line of ascension formed by a series of higher lows.
 It is this configuration formed by higher lows that forms the triangle and gives it a bullish characterization.
 The basic interpretation is that the pattern reveals that each time sellers attempt to push price lower, they are increasingly less successful.

 The ascending triangle pattern forms as a security’s price bounces back and forth between the two lines.
 Prices move to a high which inevitably meets resistance that leads to a drop in price as securities are sold.
-Although price may fail to overcome the resistance several times, this does not lead to increased power for sellers, as evidenced by the fact that each sell-off after meeting resistance stops at a higher level than the previous sell-off attempt.
+Although the price may fail to overcome the resistance several times, this does not lead to increased power for sellers, as evidenced by the fact that each sell-off after meeting resistance stops at a higher level than the previous sell-off attempt.

-Eventually price breaks through the upside resistance and continues in an uptrend.
-In many cases, price is already in an overall uptrend and the ascending triangle pattern is viewed as a consolidation and continuation pattern.
+Eventually, price breaks through the upside resistance and continues in an uptrend.
+In many cases, the price is already in an overall uptrend and the ascending triangle pattern is viewed as a consolidation and continuation pattern.
 In the event that an ascending triangle pattern forms during an overall downtrend in the market, it is typically seen as a possible indication of an impending market reversal to the upside.